Matt1s/restaurant-reservations/README.md

 ### Deployment

-This project includes automated GitHub Actions workflows for deployment to GitHub Pages.
-See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.
+This project is optimized for Railway deployment.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions.

+**One-click deploy**: Use the Railway button above or connect your GitHub repo at [railway.app](https://railway.app).

 ## Project Structure